harlessmark/totally-random/README.md

-# totally-random
+# TotallyRandom

-A utility class to help with random number generation.
+A utility class to help with random value generation.

 ---